magiruuvelvet/gentoo-portage-config/hooks/patches/sys-devel/clang/README.md

   also prevents GNU pubnames from being created when the tuning is set to LLDB.
   This makes debugging with LLDB way more efficient and easier.

+- forces the language standard to be strict ISO C17 and C++17 with GNU extensions disabled by default when not specified using `-std=gnu...` (LLVM 10 had a CMake option for this, but they removed it in LLVM 11 onwards)

 ## LLDB tuning patch in action!!!